What is Assessment & Therapy for ADHD?

 Psychotherapy to address emotional challenges, stress management, and coping mechanisms

-If you are interested in consulting with a psychologists experienced in ADHD, please contact us to help you match with a suitable clinician.
+If you are interested in consulting with a psychologists experienced in therapy for ADHD, please contact us to help you match with a suitable clinician.

 Please note that psychologists are unable to prescribe medication or perform any medical interventions.
 Obtaining a diagnosis from psychologists does not automatically guarantee medication prescription by a medical practitioner.